 - Fascinating Natural & Cultural History

-This trip is a loop hike, so there’s little backtracking and each day features new and exciting scenery.
-We start low in the valleys and follow a series of mountain creeks high into the mountains, where we are rewarded with amazing hiking and out-of-this-world views!
+This trip is a loop hike, so each day features new and exciting scenery.
+We start low in the valleys and follow a series of mountain creeks high into the mountains, where we are rewarded with amazing hiking and out-of-this-world views.
 We’ll thoroughly explore the ecology of the Smokies, which is phenomenally diverse, from the temperate rainforests to the high peaks.
+In the spring, this trip offers outstanding wildflower blooms.
+In the summer, the group will have time to take a dip in swimming holes as well as wade around the creeks at camp.
+In the autumn, you’ll love the fall foliage and have great views of the turning leaves.
 This Great Smoky Mountains trip‘s exhilarating hiking and majestic camping leave most guests with an awesome sense of accomplishment and rejuvenation.

 $1210 Per Person